SomKen/flight-track/README.md

 ### ADS-B Receiver and Dump1090-fa Software

-You must have set up your own [ADS-B](https://www.faa.gov/nextgen/programs/adsb/) receiver and are receiving the signal by using [dump1090](https://github.com/antirez/dump1090).
-The installation instructions can be found [here](https://www.flightradar24.com/build-your-own).
+You must have set up your own [ADS-B](https://www.faa.gov/nextgen/programs/adsb/) receiver and are receiving the signal by using [dump1090-fa] (https://github.com/adsbxchange/dump1090-fa).
+The installation instructions can be found on that github page.

 You must also have jq installed.  apt install jq, yum install jq, etc...
 This is required due to the hackyness of this fix.

 ### Elastic Stack

 You must install Elasticsearch and Kibana version 6.0.0 or abover properly.
 Using [Elastic Cloud](http://cloud.elastic.co) could be a good alternative choise.
-Logstash 6.0.0 or higher will be used to fetch the airplace location periodically from the dump1090-faand to ingest the data to Elasticsearch.
+Logstash 6.0.0 or higher will be used to fetch the airplace location periodically from the dump1090-fa and to ingest the data to Elasticsearch.

 ## Setup and Run

 ### Adjust Logstash Configuration File

-1. Open `flight-track-logstash.conf` by a text editor and set the URL of the dump1090-faweb service under the `http_poller` of the input plugin configuration.
+1. Open `flight-track-logstash.conf` by a text editor and set the URL of the dump1090-fa web service under the `exec` of the input plugin configuration.
 2. Go to the output plugin configuration and make sure the hosts setting of elasticsearch output is properly set.

 ### Run